pshakespeare/local-transcriber/docs/DOCUMENTATION_UPDATES.md

 ---

 *Documentation updated on: July 28, 2024*
-*Based on successful transcription of: 37-minute technical meeting*
+*Based on successful transcription of: 37-minute technical meeting* *Project cleaned and ready for GitHub portfolio on: July 29, 2024*